IM-WADD/Week9Practical2/README.md

 #### Styling a Font Awesome icon
 The classes supplied by Font Awesome are required to display the icon.
 Icons will usually have two classes.
 Do not delete or rename either of these classes.
 Do not attempt to edit all.css either.

 To style a Font Awesome icon add your own CSS in your own stylesheet.
 You can add your own custom classes to a Font Awesome icon by adding the class name to the end of the class list on the `<i>` element.
-You can also give icons an id and apply style rules to all icons by selecting the `i` tag in your CSS.
+You can also give icons an id or apply style rules to all icons by selecting the `i` tag in your CSS.

 The icon is rendered as a text element, so you can change colour by using the `color` property as you would for text.
 You can also change the size using the `font-size` property.
 Other properties you can change include `margin`, `padding`, and `position`.

 Icons can be used anywhere you can use a span element: inside paragraphs, headings, links, list items, buttons, and more.

 ### p5js Basics
-p5js is the JavaScript version of Processing.
+In PDM1 and 2, we gave you a template to work with.
+This section will explain how to set up p5.js from scratch.

 #### Setup
 1. Create a new basic HTML page and linked CSS and JS files.